sourcery-ai-bot/tts-watson/README.md

 ttsWatson.play("The text which i want to be a sound")
 ```

-[2]"en-US_AllisonVoice" is one of many possible voices tp use.
+[2] `en-US_AllisonVoice` is one of many possible voices to use.
 Find more [here](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/text-to-speech/using.shtml#voices).